 What Are My Other Options?

-Our favorite banks don’t have physical branches, but you can easily access your funds from the no-charge “cash back” feature used by most retail outlets including convenience and grocery stores.
+Some of our favorite banks don’t have physical branches, but you can easily access your funds from the no-charge “cash back” feature used by most retail outlets including convenience and grocery stores.
 You can also access cash through bank ATMs and many times there are ZERO ATM fees!
 If you need to deposit a physical check, all you have to do is take a picture of the check from your smartphone using the app created by the bank.

 One of our favorite features of all of these banks is that they do not charge overdraft fees.
 Why?
 Because if you don’t have funds in your account, they won’t accept the charge.
 Most CheckingExpert.com visitors agree that they would rather have a charge denied than face a $35 overdraft fee from a traditional bank.
 We couldn’t agree more!